Table of Contents

 The first espresso machine was patented in 1884 in Turin by Angelo Moriondo.
 On the other hand, the first espresso machine to see commercial production was based on a series of patented improvements made by Milanese engineer Luigi Bezzera.

 However, it wasn’t until 1905 that espresso machines became a consumer product.
 At the time the rate of production was just one per day.

 Yes.
 Most if not all espresso machines are equipped with the required accessories for lattes.
 As long as they have a steam wand and decent pressure settings, you should have no problem making foamed milk for your latte.

-Buying the best espresso machine for your needs may be tricky.
+Buying the perfect espresso machine for your needs may be tricky.

 There’s plenty of information to take in but we feel that it’s worth the research.
 No one wants to be bothered with returning products after testing them and waiting for their money back, or worse, being forced to exchange for something else.

-Our top pick for the best espresso machine, the Breville BES870XL, was an easy choice.
+Our top pick, the Breville BES870XL, was an easy choice.
 It has almost every setting and feature you could need for traditional high-quality espresso, as well as for experimenting with other recipes.
 It has a good balance between price, performance, and quality.